 There are no additional costs for this course for students beginning their studies in September 2021.
 Should this change, applicants and students will be contacted by the university with details of the costs.

-How does the two-year intensive LLB work?
+How does the two-year accelerated LLB work?

-The intensive degree allows you to complete your degree in two years by extending the academic year into the normal vacation periods.
+The accelerated degree allows you to complete your degree in two years by extending the academic year into the normal vacation periods.
 In year one of the degree, a two-year LLB student will follow a similar course as a three-year degree student, taking 120 credits (six modules) plus one module from level 5 amounting to 20 credits.

 At the end of term three of year one, subject to satisfactory progress, a two-year student will continue on the accelerated pathway, taking 40 credits worth of modules over the summer period.
-In year two of the intensive degree, you will study modules alongside students from years two and three of the three-year degree (taking 140 credits/seven modules), but, again, will take 40 credits of additional modules in the summer vacation in order to complete your degree at the end of two years.
+In year two of the accelerated degree, you will study modules alongside students from years two and three of the three-year degree (taking 140 credits/seven modules), but, again, will take 40 credits of additional modules in the summer vacation in order to complete your degree at the end of two years.

-You must pass all nine modules to be able to continue onto the second year of the Intensive LLB.
+You must pass all nine modules to be able to continue onto the second year of the Accelerated LLB.
 If you do not meet this requirement you will be transferred to the traditional LLB route.

 From September 2021 onwards the Solicitors Regulation Authority (SRA) have implemented changes to the qualification process by introducing the Solicitors Qualifying Examination (SQE).
 The SQE replaces the postgraduate qualification gained through completion of the Legal Practice Course (LPC).
 Please see below for more information.